l33tname/blog/_posts/2015-04-22-htaccess-proxy.md

 Lets say you have a web application bound to localhost.
 For example your ruby or python web project.
 The next logic step is to install nginx and setup a reverse proxy.
-If thats not an option and you need to use Apache and can not edit the Apache settings.
+If that's not an option and you need to use Apache and can not edit the Apache settings.
 There is a solution which I used for some time: